Build and run your first Microsoft Teams app with React

 - An application is registered with Azure Active Directory.
 This application has permissions associated with the location that the app is loaded from and any backend resources it accesses.

 - A web API is hosted to assist with authentication tasks, acting as a proxy between the app and Azure Active Directory.
-This is run by Azure Functions Core Tools.
 It can be accessed at the URL

 - An app manifest is generated and exists in the Developer Portal for Teams.
 Teams uses the app manifest to tell connected clients where to load the app from.